 console.log(formattedDate); // Output: "yyyy-mm-dd"

-The toISOString method is another option to format a JavaScript date as yyyy-mm-dd.
+The toISOString method is another option to format a date in JavaScript as yyyy-mm-dd.
 This method returns a string representation of the date in the ISO 8601 format.
-We can then extract the desired yyyy-mm-dd portion using string manipulation.
+You can then extract the desired yyyy-mm-dd portion using string manipulation.
 Here's an example:

 Javascript code